 Groups require more coordination and out of class meetings, but allow the team to share the workload (which is significant), creates a support network, and provides valuable experience that employers are seeking.
-Working solo ensures that you have complete control of the project, but no one to share the load with or collaborate.
+In my experience, I've found that the highest grades are typically earned by teams due the benefit of getting a variety of perspectives.
+Conversely, working solo ensures that you have complete control of the project, but no one to share the load with or collaborate.
 Once you make your choice, you cannot opt out and quit your team, or later decide you'd like to join a team.
-If you are doing the business plan for a real business that you own or plan to start, it's best to do the project solo.
-On the first day of class you will indicate your choice.
-Team line-ups are determined by the instructor by the third class.
+However, non-performers can be fired by their team.
+Team line-ups are determined by the instructor by the fifth class.
 I do my best to build teams with complementary skill sets.
 For example, pairing someone who is strong in math with someone who is creative and conceptual.
+Additionally, I ask you for your schedule availability so I can attempt to also build teams who have similar availability for team meetings.
+If your schedule does not allow for this commitment, do not choose the team option.